 To help users, the imagery have been organized into 10 application categories to assist users in monitoring and analyzing a variety of natural and man-made hazards and disasters (e.g. ash plumes and fires).

-Visualize and download 400+ near real-time products for a variety of hazards and disasters categories.
-Worldview is supported by the Global Imagery Browse Services (GIBS) - a set of community standards based imagery services that delivers imagery in a highly responsive manner.
+Visualize and download 600+ near real-time satellite imagery layers for a variety of hazards and disasters categories.
+Worldview is supported by NASA's Global Imagery Browse Services (GIBS) - a set of community standards based imagery services that delivers imagery in a highly responsive manner.

 View and download swath images for each five-minute interval for Terra and Aqua MODIS data.
 Data posted approximately 2.5 hours after the observation at the spacecraft.